sutto4/ccc/docs/DEPLOY.md

 Overview
 - This UI now supports Discord OAuth via NextAuth and route protection.
-- API calls still use mock endpoints by default.
-You can flip a switch to point to your real API when ready.
 - Follow the steps below to configure local dev and deploy to Vercel.
-This incremental approach matches best practices to start with UI and add backend later [^1].

 Prereqs
 - Node.js 18+ and pnpm.